ClickHouse-Ninja/ops/README.md

-# The missing schema for the ClickHouse server
+# The missing schema for ClickHouse server